MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 bf luis:build --in <input-file-or-folder> --out <output-file-or-folder> --authoringKey <subscription-key> --region <authoring-region>
 ```

 The `luis:build` command will create all assets you need from your local `.lu` files.
-When using `--in` option, `luis:build` will create one LUIS application for every `.lu` file found for each locale.
+When using the `--in` option, `luis:build` will create one LUIS application for every `.lu` file found for each locale.

-In more complex projects, where you have multiple `.lu` files and LUIS applications, you might need to have more control over which specific `.lu` files in your project correspond to which LUIS application.
-This is especially helpful if you are leveraging external references in your `.lu` files so not every single `.lu` file is treated as a LUIS application.
-To achieve this, you can author a luconfig.json with command line switches in it and provide it via `bf luis:build --luconfig luconfig.json`.
-You will need to also specify --authoringKey <subscription-key> or set it via bf config:set:luis --authoringKey=<subscription-key>.

 ### Required luis:build parameters